thiSSSnake/hexlet-git/README.md

-No code No pain
+No code no pain

-experiment with amend
+No pain no GAIN